Nethereum/Nethereum/src/Nethereum.Quorum/README.md

 ### Quorum RPC

-Specific Quorum RPC methods can be accessed using web3.Quorum to retrieve the CanonicalHash, BlockMaker, Voter, MakeBlock..
+The Quorum RPC methods can be accessed using web3.Quorum to retrieve the CanonicalHash, BlockMaker, Voter, MakeBlock..
 Here are some examples from the Unit tests using the [7nodes sample of Quorum](https://github.com/jpmorganchase/quorum-examples/tree/master/examples/7nodes)

 ```csharp